InanWits/COMS3-WITS-OVERFLOW/README.md

 > This is a question and answer platform for the university where anyone can ask a question related to their course work and anyone on the platform who is able to assist can answer the question.

 ## Project set up
 To set up the project the following were used: Node js, Webstorm, Mysql, Postman.
 Jquery and Ajax are both used to connect the front end and the back end, the language that is mostly used for this is javascript.
+For the user interface, the code was run through VS code with the code runner extension.
+Code runner allows you to run the code, works as a compiler.

 ## Requirements
 A PC that has a 4GB RAM, Core i3 and Mysql will be used as a local server.